 - The amount you borrow comes out of your next paycheck, which could leave you short of money again.
 That can lead to a cycle of borrowing every month.

 Before you sign up for any cash advance app, whether or not it works with Chime, think about why you’re doing it.
-If you want to be covered against a rare shortfall, those monthly fees could be expensive.
+Those monthly fees could be expensive if you want to be covered against a rare shortfall.
 If you’re running short of money on a regular basis, you may need to review your spending habits and finances or consider credit counseling.

 Most payday advance apps typically do not charge interest.
 There may be a monthly fee to use the app or a flat charge per advance.
 Payday loans charge very high interest rates and are often rolled over to another payday, allowing interest to escalate.
 Cash advance apps do not roll over: they deduct payment from your account at the start of your next pay cycle.

-Requirements vary, but you will need to be a U.S. citizen or resident over 18 years of age.
+Requirements vary, but you must be a U.S. citizen or resident over 18 years of age.
 You will need a checking account.
 Many apps require that you receive your salary through direct deposit to your checking account, so they can deduct payment immediately.

 Each app has its own fees.
 Many apps charge a monthly fee but do not charge a fee to make a cash advance.
 Others may charge a per-advance fee or an extra fee for an “instant” cash advance.
 Many apps solicit a tip every time you make a cash advance.